 Le Moyne College is transitioning to a new Core Curriculum beginning in the fall of 2013 with some pilot sections running during the 2012-2013 academic year.

-Having been passed by a referendum of Le Moyne's faculty in the Spring of 2011, the new core will begin its roll out in 2012-13 with pilot courses (notably, 7 experimental sections of our new First Year Seminar) and proceed with full implementation on a year-by-year basis beginning in the Fall of 2013.
+Having been passed by a referendum of Le Moyne's faculty in the Spring of 2011, the new core began its roll out in 2012-13 with pilot courses (notably, 7 experimental sections of our new First Year Seminar) and proceed with full implementation on a year-by-year basis beginning in the Fall of 2013.
 With some exceptions, students in the class of 2017 will follow the new core, moving through with the "wave" of its new courses beginning with the re-designed first year sequence and continuing with second, third and fourth year programs.

 The new core curriculum marks a considerable departure from the older core at Le Moyne College.
 Both more structured (in the initial 2 years of a student's education), and more flexible (in the last 2 years and in its overall structure) than its predecessors, the new core also puts a novel emphasis on the attainment of basic skills (through a sequence of "writing instructional" courses and a new math/quantitative requirement) and on interdisciplinary learning.
 The new core also contains Le Moyne's first college-wide requirements in the visual and performing arts as well as in language or encountering another culture.